Lei verrà

-Background
+Overview

 The song was entered into the main competition at the 36th edition of the Sanremo Music Festival, ranking only 14th.
 The single eventually was a commercial success, being awarded gold disc for having sold over 150,000 copies.
 The same year a duet version of the song performed by Mango and Loretta Goggi was included in the Goggi's album C'è poesia.

 In 2019 Giorgia recorded a cover version of the song, released as third single from her album Pop Heart.